jake314159/markdown-latex/readme.md

 + Italic
 + Underline
 + Code blocks
-+ Page break - not standard markdown but can be done with "\\newpage" (without the quotes)
++ Page break - not standard markdown but can be done with 4 or more empty lines
 + Horizontal rules (3 or more \* or \- (ignoring spaces))
 + Backslash escapes